How human-derived brain organoids are built differently from brain organoids derived from genetically-close relatives: A multi-scale hypothesis: Computational Model

-Now that we have reviewed recent results concerning two of the major players in the process----cells and cell nuclei, let us now envision how we can embed one into the other.
+Now that we have two of the major players in the process----cells and cell nuclei, let us now envision how we can embed one into the other.
 Earlier work has embedded nuclei in single cells in two-dimensions to understand cell motility in confinement~\cite{Gupta2021}.
 In that work, the cell nuclear cortex is connected to the cell cortex via springs modeling the remainder of the cellular cytoskeleton, including vimentin, beyond the cell cortex.
-See Figure 2(b).
+See Figure 3(b).
 The model is, therefore, more detailed than prior minimal models, while still remaining foundational in that it reveals a new cell polarity mechanism regulated by vimentin.
-More specifically, the model predicts that (1) cell speed increases with decreasing vimentin, (2) the loss of vimentin increases nuclear deformation and alters nuclear positioning in the cell, and (3) a new polarity mechanism coupling cell directional motion with vimentin via cytoskeletal strength and nuclear positioning thereby providing a mechanism for the abnormally persistent motion of vimentin-null cells, as observed in experiments.

-Given that a direct embedding of cell nuclei of every cell using springs, as was done in the two-dimensional confined cell motility study discussed above is computationally costly, we will do something simpler.
+Given that a direct embedding of cell nuclei of every cell using springs, as was done in the two-dimensional confined cell motility study discussed above, is somewhat detailed even in two dimensions, we will do something simpler.
 We will instead make the simplifying assumption that nuclear shape tracks cell shape such that any changes in cell shape result in changes in nuclear shape.
 For instance, should a cell become elongated, its cell nucleus will also become elongated with the same strain.
-We will address going beyond this simplifying assumption in the discussion.